JanikRosien/BIManalyst_g_23/A3/README.md

 ### things to add:

-number of columns per floor/
+number of columns per floor\
-label all columns per floor/
+label all columns per floor\
-attribute volume of concrete to each labelled column/ present in a succinct way/
+attribute volume of concrete to each labelled column\
+present in a succinct way\